lRoMYl/swift-graphql-codegen/README.md

 - [x] Introspection
 - [x] Root level query
 - [ ] Directive, no plan to support it atm.
+- [ ] Aliases, no plan to support it atm.

 Support DH Custom Feature
 - [x] SPM package